 - Stretching exercises that can help to loosen tight muscles and improve range of motion

-- Strengthening exercises to build up the muscles around the injured area
+- Muscle-strengthening exercises to enhance the muscles around the injured area.

 - Massage therapy to relieve tension and pain in the muscles

-- Ice or heat therapy to reduce inflammation or swelling
+- Using ice or heat therapy to reduce inflammation or swelling

-- Acupuncture to improve blood circulation and reduce pain
+- Acupuncture for improved blood circulation and pain reduction

 - Orthotics or braces to support the injured area